 - Turn off all lights when they aren’t in use.
 Study in common areas such as lounges or the library where the lights are already on to save electricity.

-- Take short showers.
-This saves water and the electricity used to heat water.
+- Take shorter, cooler showers.
+This saves water and the energy used to heat water.

-- Print double sided and make font smaller to save paper.
+- Print double sided and make the font smaller to save paper and money.

 - Bring your own mug if you are getting coffee in a C-Store, or bring your own bag anywhere you shop.

-- If you need to go off-campus, bike, walk, or carpool to save fossil fuels!
+- If you need to go off-campus, bike, walk, or carpool to reduce your carbon footprint!